Get to know the former All Blacks coach who has just become England's next defence coach.

 It has also been announced Scott Wisemantel will continue his role as attacking coach.

-Wisemantel first joined up with the England side for the series in South Africa, and the former rugby union and rugby league player will stay on during the Quilter Internationals.
+Wisemantel first joined up with the England side for the 2018 series in South Africa, and the former rugby union and rugby league player has stayed on.

-Eddie Jones said, “We are really pleased to have Scott back for the Quilter Internationals as we continue to develop our attack.
+Eddie Jones said at the time, “We are really pleased to have Scott back for the Quilter Internationals as we continue to develop our attack.
 He did a great job with us in South Africa in June.”

 Wisemantel has worked with Jake White at Montpellier and has worked with Jones before at the 2015 World Cup with Japan.